-Drawing from a palette of processed field recordings, home made synthesizers and distant vocals, Aino Tytti creates shimmering, ethereal drones; fusing interlocking spirals of static and warm distortion into widescreen harmonic backdrops and intricately layered micro structures.
+Drawing from a palette of processed field recordings and distant vocals, Aino Tytti creates shimmering, ethereal drones; fusing interlocking spirals of static and distortion into harmonic backdrops and intricately layered micro structures.

 Abandoning conventional tuning scales, location field recordings are taken with customised microphones and deconstructed using forensic audio techniques to reveal hidden accents and textures.
-The results are then layered and expanded using uniquely defined harmonic ratios, which are respectfully aligned with the environment in which the location recordings were taken.
+The results are then layered and expanded using harmonic ratios, which are respectfully aligned with the environment in which the location recordings were taken.

 Part decaying and arresting, part hypnotic yet cerebral, a focus is made on the points of correspondence between hope and melancholia.
 Influences from experimentalists such as Popul Vuh, Arvo Part and Throbbing Gristle are smeared alongside contemporary futurists such as Alva Noto and William Basinski.